-Helping to ensure students have their caps and gowns, senior pictures, and yearbooks and are able to participate in school-related graduation activities is important.
+Helping to ensure students have their caps and gowns, senior pictures and yearbooks and are able to participate in school-related graduation activities is important.
 Additionally, students may not have other adults to celebrate with them.
-Being present at a student's high school graduation and taking the time to celebrate and congratulate the youth's success is a meaningful way to support the student.
+Being present at a students' high school graduation and taking the time to celebrate and congratulate their success is a meaningful way to support them.

-It is important that school staff work with students to identify high school completion and credit recovery supports that help students in making progress toward high school completion.
+School staff should work with students to identify high school completion and credit recovery support that help students make progress toward high school completion.
 Alternative mechanisms to complete coursework and recover credits may need to be pursued.
 In some cases, alternative high school programs and environments with fewer students and more individualized attention may be beneficial.
-Staff should work with students, caregivers, and caseworkers to determine a school setting that promotes a student's individual success and high school completion.
+Staff should work with students, caregivers and caseworkers to determine a school setting that promotes a student's individual success and high school completion.

 School staff should compare a student's current standing to graduation requirements and to the student's postsecondary goals.
-Staff should use that information to determine the most appropriate high school completion option for the student.
-Keeping that option in mind, staff should then specify exactly what credits the student must complete and any interventions or assistance necessary for the student to do so.
+Staff can then use that information to determine the most appropriate high school completion option for the student, identify exactly which credits the student must complete and provide any interventions or assistance necessary to do so.
 This plan will enable the student to readily track progress toward graduation and get the support needed to complete high school.